 Simon was selected for inclusion in the 2014 through 2017 Washington, DC Rising Stars list in litigation by Super Lawyers.

 Though all cases vary and none is predictive, Simon’s experience includes:

-- Lead trial counsel in partnership dispute; judgment issued for both compensatory and punitive damages after jury trial
+- Lead counsel in a federal trial regarding a business partnership dispute; judgment issued for both compensatory and punitive damages after jury trial

 - Represented United States Senator Ted Stevens in a federal corruption trial; government dismissed based on misconduct uncovered by the defense

 - Represented the heirs in litigation challenging a multi-billion dollar estate plan; case settled favorably after successful bench trial that led to removal of the trustee